Steve Buscemi as Enoch “Nucky” Thompson, crooked city politician and influential mob bootlegger

-Although he doesn’t stick within the boundaries of traditional golf attire – which includes the very antiquated knickers – Nucky still dresses for the links like a stylish, respectable gentleman of the decade would and still incorporates his usual colorful flourish.
-As usual, none of his garments are a solid color or pattern – even his socks!
+Although he doesn’t stick within the boundaries of traditional golf attire—which includes the very antiquated knickers—Nucky Thompson still dresses for the links like a stylish, respectable gentleman of the decade would and still incorporates his usual colorful flourish.
+As usual, none of his garments are a solid color or pattern—even his socks!

-When we meet Nucky and his political comrades in the golf club’s locker room, he is buttoning up a Glen plaid cotton sleeveless cardigan (go ahead, call it a sweater vest).
-The pattern consists of a series of large-scaled brown and tan Glen checks.
-All edges – along the neck line, around the shoulder holes, and on the two lower pockets – are brown trim.
-The pattern stops mid-shoulder and the entire back is the same brown as the trim.
-It fastens with five brown plastic buttons down the front to the notched bottom.
+When we meet Nucky and his political comrades in the golf club’s locker room, he is buttoning up a glen plaid cotton sleeveless cardigan (go ahead, call it a sweater vest!)
+The pattern is a large-scaled brown and tan check and trimmed along all edges—neckline, armholes, and the top of the two set-in pockets at the waist—in brown ribbed knitting.
+The pattern stops mid-shoulder and the entire back is the same solid brown as the trim.
+The vest fastens with five brown plastic sew-through buttons down the front to the notched bottom.

 Ralph Lauren produced a very similar sweater, described as a blend of 61% cotton, 24% cashmere, 10% silk, and 5% linen.
 It’s still available on Amazon for $125.80 (as of July 31, 2015), and looks exactly like the vest worn by Nucky, right down to the brown trim and plaid detail throughout.
 There are always a few examples available on eBay as well (including the auction where I found the following photos of the same garment.)

-The only major noticeable differences are that Nucky’s buttons are solid brown plastic and his vest’s Glen check is larger scaled.
+The only major noticeable differences are that Nucky’s buttons are solid brown plastic and his vest is patterned in a larger-scaled check.
 Otherwise, I fully endorse this Ralph Lauren sleeveless cardigan for your Nucky Thompson-style golf outings.

-Nucky wears one of his favorite shirts, a light blue cotton dress shirt with a fine white windowpane.
-It has white buttons down a plain front and white contrasting French cuffs that he fastens with round silver cluster links.
+Nucky wears one of his favorite shirts, a light blue cotton dress shirt with a fine white grid-check.
+It has white buttons down a plain, placket-less front and white contrasting double (French) cuffs that he fastens with a set of round silver clustered links.
 The cuff gauntlets also close with a single white button over each wrist.
 (For another example of this shirt in action, check out Nucky’s red windowpane suit three episodes later in “Two Boats and a Lifeguard”.)

 With the shirt, he wears one of the custom-designed white “keyhole cutout” collars that were designed by John Dunn and his team for Nucky’s shirts in the early seasons.
 The collar is similar to the “Tyfold” collar developed by Cluett, Peabody, & Co. in 1903, and it is held in place with a gold bar under the tie knot.
 In this case, that tie is a series of muted brown and navy diagonal stripes separated by a fine tan shadow stripe.
 Nucky’s tie stripes run from his right down to the left.

-Nucky’s trousers are actually part of a light brown wool three-piece suit that he wears occasionally throughout the second season, though not in this particular episode.
+Nucky’s trousers are actually part of a tan wool three-piece suit that he wears occasionally throughout the second season, though not in this particular episode.
 The suit’s pattern consists of a subtle brown triple-striped windowpane check.
 The trousers themselves are flat front with an adjustable rear strap and a fishmouth in the back, intended to be worn with suspenders or braces, which Nucky likely has on under his vest.
 The side pockets are slightly slanted and the jetted rear pockets close through a single button.
-The trouser bottoms are cuffed with standard turn-ups.
+The trouser bottoms are finished with turn-ups (cuffs).

 Nucky wears a pair of two-tone spectator shoes in brown and cream leather.
-Since cleats were not yet common on golf shoes, Nucky’s 5-eyelet oxfords are likely just a standard pair of shoes without any rubber nubs on the sole.
-In addition to the laces, the brown parts of the shoe are the caps, counters, throat, and tongue.
-The quarters are cream.
+Since cleats were not yet common on golf shoes, Nucky’s five-eyelet oxfords are likely just a standard pair of shoes without any rubber nubs on the sole.
+In addition to the laces, the brown parts of the shoe are the caps, counters, throat, and tongue; the quarters are cream.

-His light brown socks rise up his calves with solid bands around the top.
+His tan socks rise up his calves with solid bands around the top.
 The rest of the socks have a darker brown square motif that resembles a classic Native American pattern.